-- Your conveyancer will write to the seller’s solicitor/conveyancer to confirm that they are instructed and request the draft contract.
-This should arrive with a pack that includes information on the property’s title and the standard forms completed by the seller.
-If the property is leasehold a copy of the lease will also be included.
+- Once we have details of your seller and their solicitors/conveyancer from your Estate Agent and the property particulars, we will write to them to confirm they have been formally instructed by your sellers, and to request the draft contract.
+The draft contract should arrive with a pack that includes information on the property’s title held at the Land Registry, the property information / fittings & contents forms completed by the seller and the energy performance certificate (EPC) for the property.
+If the property is leasehold, a copy of the lease will also be included.

 - You need to let your conveyancer know from the outset if you are also selling a property and need the transactions to be tied together.